Báez 4 for 4, Pillar slam, Mets hit 4 HRs to beat Nats 13-6

 Aaron Loup (5-0) worked a scoreless seventh.
 It was the 42nd victory by Mets relievers this season, the most in the National League.

 Washington starter Josiah Gray’s three-inning outing was the shortest of his brief career.
 He allowed six runs on seven hits while striking out two.
-After allowing a four-run first, Gray yielded leadoff homers to Villar in the second and Báez in the third.
+After allowing a four-run first, Gray yielded homers to Villar in the second and Báez in the third.

+“From pitch one to pitch … I don’t know how many pitches I had today, I was battling command,” said Gray, who threw 82 pitches.
+“I was battling execution.
+A lot of hard-hit balls.
+Honestly, I’ll just take nothing positive from this.”

+Báez, a July 30 trade acquisition from the Chicago Cubs, hit his 28th homer this season and scored three runs.
+He is hitting .306 (15 of 49) with four homers in 13 games since coming off the injured list Aug.
+22.

 New York’s Taijuan Walker remained winless in his last 10 starts, allowing six runs in 4 1/3 innings.
 Walker surrendered Thomas’ leadoff shot and Bell’s two-run homer in the first, then Juan Soto’s two-run single in the fifth before permitting the tying run to score on a wild pitch.